BULLOCK'S FASHION SQUARE

 In August 2014, Westfield announced a 50 million dollar MAINPLACE makeover.
 The vacant Macy's Men's & Home would be divided between seven tenants; the largest of these being Ashley Homestore, 24 Hour Fitness and a Round 1 Bowling & Amusement Center.

 A Restaurant Row, adjacent to J.C.
-Penney, featured Boudin SF Bakery and Johnny Rockets.
+Penney, featured Boudin SF and Johnny Rockets.
 Beneath the existing Dining Court, the Westside Dining area included Blaze Pizza, Starbucks Coffee and Dog Haus.

 A consortium of San Antonio's USAA Real Estate, Dallas' Centennial Real Estate and San Francisco's Montgomery Street Partners bought the shopping center in December 2015.
 Its official name was changed to MAINPLACE MALL soon after.